The DeathCurry Sushi Temple

 When the time came to structure my portfolio I decided to build a sushi temple, the first of its kind.
 This provided a foundation for my work and allowed me to expand my skill-set.
 The logic was simple: if I could build a brand around a fake restaurant, then I could be an effective designer.
 So like a true shokunin master, I thoughtfully constructed many of the things that make a sushi experience memorable.

 The Legend of the Cat

 Sub-Zero, Adventure Time, and Hook (1991) were the largest deviating inspirations and made the cat-on-fish violence more wholesome.
-With contracted work, I don't typically have the opportunity to toy around with childhood inspirations so this project became something of a treasure to enjoy.
+With design work, I don't get the opportunity to toy around with the innocent stuff so this project became something of a treasure.

 A Common Occurrence

 Inquiring mind, “If your whole vibe is a sushi temple then why did you name it DeathCurry?
 You’re an idiot.”

 Me, “The name, DeathCurry came from playing too much Call of Duty while binging highlights of my favorite Warriors player.”

 Why study 1 form of motion when you can do all 3?
 Despite the mediums having the same goal, their unique structures don’t always create a harmonious workflow.
 If you're crazy enough you can try to blend them all together.
 Beware the master of none.